adelarsq/lightlang/README.md

 Light it's a language that bring light for people.

-Technology need to bring happiness, not fear and despair.

 > **Objectives**
 > This is not a toy project.
 In the next months I (or we) will turn this project alive!

+> **Premisses**
+> Technology need to bring happiness, not fear and despair.

 > **About the creator**
 > I am creating this project on my free time, but with production in mind.
+I don't know how much time will take but we will reach there :)

 ## Principles and Goals

 - Can't be used to harm people.
 See [License](LICENSE)
-- Performance and energy efficiency [1](https://greenlab.di.uminho.pt/wp-content/uploads/2017/09/paperSLE.pdf)
+- Performance and energy efficiency [1](https://greenlab.di.uminho.pt/wp-content/uploads/2017/09/paperSLE.pdf) (if you want)
 - Tiny syntax that is easy to understand
 - Manutenability
 - Strongly typed
-- Compile for multiple platforms
+- Transpile for multiple languages
-- Easy to interop with others languages
+- Easy to interop with transpiled languages
 - Full featured

 ## Roadmap